rsharifnasab/my-learning/java/new-versions/java9-11/modules/README.md

 + dont end name with number -> not handle versioning with it
 + `ir.javacup.somemodule` should be name of folder itself
-+ no upper case in mpdule name (as well as packages)
++ no upper case in module name (as well as packages)